turecross321/SoundShapesServer/docs/index.md

 ## End-point: Set Email

-### 🔑 This requires an Email Code instead of a Session Id in the Authorization header.
+### 🔑 This requires an Email Session Id instead of an API Session Id in the Authorization header.

 ### Method: POST